Dave's Travel Pages

 Is coffee popular in Greece?

-Coffee is one of the most popular drinks in Greece, and in Athens it is hard to go more than 100 metres without finding at least one coffee shop!
+Coffee is a significant part of contemporary Greek culture.
+You can find coffee places in every town and village, and in Athens it is hard to go more than 100 metres without finding at least one coffee shop!
 Drinking coffee at a slow pace with company is part of the coffee culture in Greece.

 What is the best Greek coffee?